arkadiusz97/UniversalBot/README.md

 Program can be used for example to validate proxy servers.

 # Requirements.
-To build and run this program, you need a libary Qt 5.12 and operating system Windows 7/10 or GNU/Linux.
-I have unknow problem to run this application under Windows 8.
+To build and run this program, you need a libary Qt 5.12.2 and operating system Windows 7/8/10 or GNU/Linux.
 Program was tested under MinGW compiler on Windows and under GCC 64-bit on Linux(Ubuntu 18.04.1 LTS).

 # Responsibility for using
 I will not be responsible for illegal usage this program.
 You are using it for own responsibility.